-Risk managers are independent through their direct subordination to the Risk Committee.
+Those handling risk related matters are independent through their direct subordination to the Risk Committee.
 They also have significant authorities to carry out their duties without having financial powers that lead to conflicts with their supervisory role.
 The Risk Management Committee has the qualified human resources with professional competence and technical ability.